hci-a-if-its-2019/assignment-3-hafidsb/README.md

  - Reason: He's easy to be found and is pretty close to me

 #### b.
 Description of Participant 2
- - Gender: ??
+ - Gender: Male
- - Age: ??
+ - Age: about 20's
- - Occupation: ??
+ - Occupation: College student
- - Reason: not yet found
+ - Reason: He used online shopping platform often

 ### 2. Evaluation Script
 #### The instructions used will use some of the previous interview (context inquiry) instruction, some of those are: